efe3506/efe3506/README.md

 *My name is Efe Dallı.
 I'm a Jr. Front-end developer who is still learning and improving himself.*
 * 🌍  I'm based in Ankara
 * ✉️  You can contact me at [efedalli@outlook.com](mailto:efedalli@outlook.com)
-* 🧠  I'm learning JavaScript
+* 🧠  I'm learning React

 ### Skills